The Hitchhiker's Guide to SQL Injection prevention

 Appendix 1.
 Vocabulary.

-Almost everyone, who have fancy to talk on the topic, uses wide range of words, hardly bothering to comprehend their meaning, or - worse of that - having their own idea on the meaning at all.
+Almost everyone, who have fancy to talk on the topic, uses the wide range of words, hardly bothering to comprehend their meaning, or - worse of that - having their own idea on the meaning at all.

 Surely, the most notorious term is "escaping".
 Everyone is taking it as "making data clean", "making data safe", "escaping dangerous characters".
 While all these terms are essentially vague and ambiguous.
 At the same time, in the mind of average PHP user, "escaping" is strongly connected to the old